AgoraIO-Community/AUIKaraoke/README.md

 ## Overview

-**AUIKit Component Solution** is a low-code solution launched by Agora for Karaoke, VoiceRoom and other scenarios.
+**AUIKaraoke Component Solution** is a low-code solution launched by Agora for Karaoke, VoiceRoom and other scenarios.
 By utilizing Agora's RTC && RTM technology capabilities, it helps developers quickly implement related business requirements and enhance the core business.

 ## Scenario Description